erogol/erogol.github.io/_posts/2022-10-12-my-takes-on-efficient-ml-dev.md

+Testing saves you time

 ## My take on effective ML work at a early stage startup

+TLDL,

-- Don't create API for ML, just copy&paste .
+- Don't create API for ML, just copy&paste.
-- Test every line
+- Test every line.
 - If you aren't sure about the design, test first.
 - Document everything.
 Be clear, and avoid abbreviations.
-- Always keep your experiments reproducible (lineage, data, code, baseline)
+- Always keep your experiments reproducible (lineage, data, code, baseline).

 ### Copy & paste ML, don't abstract
 Abstracting ML code sacrifices expressiveness, increases coupling and aggravates maintenance.
 These might be ok for regular software.
 But things are different for ML.
 If you're in ML, I am sure you spend hours for a simple change in a library to try a new paper.
 I feel your pain 😄.